NickRamskill/nickramskill.gitub.io/aboutme.md

 My undergraduate and graduate degrees are in Chemical Engineering.
 As a graduate student my research was focused on the fluid mechanics of multipase flow in porous materials such as geological rocks (oil recovery) and catalysts (reaction engineering).

-Since moving to California, I now work at Taylor Farms as a Process Engineer focused on process automation and industrial robotics.
+Since moving to California, I now work at Taylor Farms as a Process Engineer focused on process design, optimization and automation.

 Over the last few years my interest in programming has grown as I have learned more about the huge opportunities and potential that Machine Learning and AI have for solving technological challenges.
 Specifically, my interests are in image processing and machine vision.